 For panoramic views, take a boat over to San Miguel & hike to the lookout tower treehouse!

-No trip to Guatemala is complete without a visit to the mighty Maya ruins of Tikal.
+Visit Guatemala and experience the mighty Maya ruins of Tikal.

 You can choose to make a trip from Flores or stay at the site itself.